ShreyPurohit/dynamic-form-component/npm-dynamic-form/README.md

 # Dynamic Form Component

 A highly customizable and easy-to-use dynamic form component built with React, TypeScript, and React Hook Form.
 This component allows you to generate a form dynamically based on an array of field configurations, making it suitable for various use cases.
+Compatible with Tailwind CSS And Bootstrap.

+## Output

 ## Installation
 To install the package, run: